Interest-bearing accounts

 If you maintain accounts in the Pismo platform as part of its core banking solution, you have seamless access to the products and solutions offered by Pismo and are uniquely set up to take advantage of their flexible configurations and high-capacity processing.

 In this case, work with the Pismo representative to set up interest-bearing accounts.
-Note that you can also set up the following steps in the Pismo Control Center:
+Note that you can also set up the following steps in Pismo Control Center:

 - Attach the product you created to specific accounts or all accounts in a program.